 Filing No. 2 is approximately 258 acres in size.
 The Project involves 62 lots, and will include the construction of public streets.
-Stormwater quality and detention is required for the site and will be accomplished with the construction of two Full Spectrum Extended Detention Basins.
-One will be located in the southeast corner of the site (Pond 6) and the other in the northwest end of the site (Pond 5).
-Pond 6 will detain stormwater runoff from a future commercial site in the southeast corner of Filing No. 2.
-Stormwater in the rest of the site will be conveyed via overland flow across the lots, within drainage ditches located within the streets right-of-way, and will converge into Pond 5.
+Stormwater quality and detention is required for the site and will be accomplished with the construction of one Full Spectrum Extended Detention Basins located in the northwest end of the site (Pond 5).
+Stormwater throughout the site will be conveyed via overland flow across the lots, within drainage ditches located within the streets right-of-way, and will converge into Pond 5.